My real interest is the mind-body problem but I don’t know what to say about this yet.

 – Isaac Newton

 What sorts of things are colour, sound, smell and taste?
-Where on earth do they come from?
-The “secondary qualities” are something of a 500-year-long nightmare in the philosophy of mind.
+Where in the world do they come from?
+The “secondary qualities” are something of a 500-year-old nightmare in the philosophy of mind.
 They seem to have no place in physical reality and yet we seem to have nowhere else to locate them.

 Consider the case of colour.
 Despite considerable rumination, I still have no clear sense of where colours come from or in what realm they subsist.
-But I’m glad to have discovered the remarkable colour illusion above because it really is quite thought-provoking.
-The bars seem to span all the colours of the rainbow but the image actually consists of nothing but shades of blue!
+But I’m glad to have discovered the remarkable illusion above, which is utterly thought-provoking.
+The bars seem to span all the colours of the rainbow but the image itself consists of nothing but shades of blue!

 An illusion of this sort was described by the Cambridge psychologist Paul Whittle (1938-2009) in his paper, ‘Contrast Colours,’ in the collection, Colour Perception: Mind and the Physical World (Oxford 2003), edited by Mausfeld & Heyer.

-Unfortunately, Whittle’s description contained no colour illustrations and I found it hard at the time to appreciate what he was claiming.
+Unfortunately, Whittle’s description was rather abstract and contained no colour illustrations.
+I found it hard at the time to appreciate what he was claiming.

 Later I discovered the colour illusions of the Japanese psychologist Akiyoshi Kitaoka and realized how a simple illusion of the sort Whittle had described might be created with a couple of coloured layers in a graphics program.
 That’s where the rainbows come from.